 The rotary tool itself boasts a significant speed range, starting at 10,000 rpm and topping out at 32,000 rpm.
 Accessories are switched out easily with a spindle lock system and the plastic power tool is coated with rubber handhold for a more comfortable working experience.
 The set features a two-year warranty.

-Compact and cordless, the Milwaukee Bare-Tool 2460-20 M12 is an excellent choice for those who don't want a cumbersome wire attached to their tool.
-Perfectly designed for tradespeople on-the-go, or anyone who wants to keep a versatile tool in the truck, the Bare-Tool can do just about anything that more expensive or bulky tools can, and it doesn’t require a cord.
+Compact and lightweight, the Milwaukee 2460-20 M12 is an excellent choice for those who don't want a cumbersome cord attached to their tool.
+Perfectly designed for tradespeople on-the-go, or anyone who wants to keep a versatile tool in the truck, the rotary tool can do just about anything that more expensive or bulky models can, and do it well.

-The entire Bare-Tool only weighs 1.3 pounds and is just under 10 inches in length for optimal maneuverability and effortless carrying.
+The entire tool only weighs 1.3 pounds and is just under 10 inches in length for optimal maneuverability and effortless carrying.
 It's compatible with a wide range of accessories, and it has special exhaust ports that help prevent overheating when grinding or cutting.
 Note that this model does not include the battery.

-If you want a rotary tool that has the utmost versatility, works with an astounding array of attachments and comes with 25 of them, has plenty of speed and control, and is suited to a very wide range of uses around the house, garage, or crafting room, then you want the Dremel 3000 (available at Amazon).
-But if all you need is a simple rotary tool for crafts such as model building or making jewelry, then you’ll find that the Hi-Spec Rotary Tool (available at Amazon) is easy to use, reasonably priced, and has low-vibration performance, making it easy on your hands.
+If you want a rotary tool that has the utmost versatility, works with an astounding array of attachments and comes with 25 of them, has plenty of speed and control, and is suited to a very wide range of uses around the house, garage, or crafting room, then you want the Dremel 3000 (view at Amazon).
+But if all you need is a simple rotary tool for lightweight sanding, engraving, polishing, hobbies, or even grinding down your own or your pet's nails, the Tacklife PCG01B Cordless Rotary Tool (view at Amazon) is an excellent choice.

 What to Look for in a Rotary Tool